COVID-19 Business Resources

 Get Digital CA! is an e-commerce initiative to provide business owners with trainings to build the skills necessary to compete in an online marketplace, as well events to encourage Californians to support small businesses.

-Small Business COVID-19 Relief Grant Program is a State grant program providing grants between $5,000 to $25,000 to eligible small businesses and nonprofits impacted by COVID-19 and the related health and safety restrictions.
-The final application period (Round Six) closes on May 4, 2021.
+Small Business COVID-19 Relief Grant Program has closed.
+This State grant program provided six rounds of grants between $5,000 to $25,000 to eligible small businesses and nonprofits impacted by COVID-19 and the related health and safety restrictions.

 Federal Government Resources